-If a student wishes to pursue licensure, it is important to know that some states require that graduates have a degree from a program that carries a particular accreditation, such as the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the American Psychological Association (APA), or the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+If a student wishes to pursue licensure, it is important to know that some states require that graduates have a degree from a program that carries a particular accreditation, such as the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the American Psychological Association (APA), or the Council for Accreditation of Counseling and Related Educational Programs

+(CACREP).
 The MAMFT program is accredited by COAMFTE.
 In addition, the University does not have a residency requirement and does not meet the residency requirement of any state.
 Students should check with the licensing body in the state(s) in which they intend to practice to determine if a particular accreditation or residency is required.
-A directory for Marriage and Family Therapy licensure boards can be found here as well as at AMFTRB.org.
-Once applicants have researched their state requirements, they should be able to make an informed decision regarding their professional objectives and determine if a National University program meets their educational needs.
+A directory for Marriage and Family Therapy licensure boards can be found herapy licensure boards can be found <a href="https://example.com/herapy-licensure sate of the state of the